1. Purpose of this methodology

 3. Why we cannot count people in and out at the border

 A common misconception is that it is easy to measure international migration by counting people in and out as they cross the border.
 There are many reasons why it is difficult to count migrants by monitoring cross-border travel data using passport scans at airports.
-For example:
+More information can be found in our Understanding international migration statistics methodology.

-Our experimental estimates for year ending (YE) December 2022 are produced using our latest method, which has been developed to make greater use of administrative data and rely less on the International Passenger Survey (IPS) data and statistical modelling.
-We moved from intentions-based IPS estimates to estimates based on actual observed activity in administrative data, as explained in our International migration: developing our approach for producing admin-based migration estimates article.
+Our provisional estimates for year ending June 2023 rely more on observed activity in administrative data, as explained in our International migration: developing our approach for producing admin-based migration estimates article.

-Our latest estimates use different data sources and methods for each nationality grouping.
-We currently publish estimates on immigration, emigration and net migration for non-EU nationals, EU nationals and British nationals.
+Our year ending June 2023 estimates use different data sources and methods for each nationality grouping.
+We currently publish estimates on immigration, emigration and net migration for non-EU nationals, EU nationals and British nationals, and further nationality breakdowns for immigration into the UK.

 Non-EU nationals